 Housing is the Agency's second priority this year.
 Housing is another community level need.
-The top three subcategory concerns are rental housing for seniors and the disabled, finding grants to make homeownership and rehab affordable, and security/utility deposit programs.
+The top three subcategory concerns more rental assistance programs, grants for home ownership and rehab, and programs for free home repair.

 The area faces inadequate affordable housing stock.
-The majority of clean and safe housing opportunities are either out of financial reach for our most vulnerable populations, including children, single parents, the elderly, and recovering addicts, or the complexes are completely filled with long waiting lists.
+The majority of clean and safe housing opportunities are either out of financial reach for our most vulnerable populations, including children, single parents, the elderly, and people in addiction recovery, or the complexes are completely filled with long waiting lists.
 Opportunistic landlords take advantage of the situation by renting out low-priced properties that are significantly damaged, dilapidated, or grossly inadequate (an old motel renamed as an "apartment complex" for instance).